Golemo Konjari: Families

 Kasniovci, and Čuljevci, used to be one family, they settled from Malo Konjari, where their relatives Svakarovci live; Pucakovkovci, settled from a village near Demir Hisar.

-Self-government and Politics
+Politics

 Polling station

 The polling station of the village is polling station no.1448 according to the State Election Commission, housed in the premises of the elementary school.

 In the 2019 presidential election, a total of 544 voters were registered at this polling station.

-Cultural and Natural sights
+Cultural and natural sights

 The Church of St. Trinity is the main church of the village.

 The locality of Lokva is located near the village, which is strictly a nature reserve.
 It consists of three bars, remnants of the former Pelagonia swamp.
 They are home to 50 different species, 16 of which are naturally rare.
 The site is known for its relict endemic willow shrimp (Chirocephalus pelagonicus), which survives only in this area.

 Notable people

 Goce Sedloski - Macedonian football player, member of the Macedonian national football team.